credativ/plutono/docs/sources/datasources/prometheus.md

 +++
 title = "Prometheus"
-description = "Guide for using Prometheus in Grafana" keywords = ["grafana", "prometheus", "guide"] aliases = ["/docs/grafana/latest/features/datasources/prometheus"] weight = 1300
+description = "Guide for using Prometheus in Plutono" keywords = ["plutono", "prometheus", "guide"] aliases = ["/docs/plutono/latest/features/datasources/prometheus"] weight = 1300
 +++

 # Prometheus data source

-Grafana includes built-in support for Prometheus.
+Plutono includes built-in support for Prometheus.
 This topic explains options, variables, querying, and other options specific to the Prometheus data source.
-Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
+Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Plutono.
 Only users with the organization admin role can add data sources.

 ## Prometheus settings